 Local historical and genealogical societies in Missouri are homes to a wealth of information about the history and culture of the people in their communities.
 Prior to the use of online social media many local historic societies used newsletters to share information with their members and communities.

-This collection contains materials generated during the celebration of the centennial of Missouri's statehood.
-The centennial occurred in 1921 and was celebrated throughout the state, culminating in a Missouri Centennial Exposition and State Fair in Sedalia, August 8-20, 1921.
+This collection contains materials generated during the celebration of the bicentennial of Missouri's statehood in 2021.
+The My Missouri 2021 Photograph project is represented, along with 120 quilt blocks created for the Missouri Bicentennial Quilt.
+Also included are a few items from the celebration of the Missouri Centennial Exposition and State Fair in Sedalia, August 8-20, 1921.

 Missouri Government and Politics